Anarchist communism: Post-war years

 The new decision-making process was founded on unanimity: each person has a right of veto on the orientations of the federation.
 The FCL published the same year Manifeste du communisme libertaire.
 Several groups quit the FCL in December 1955, disagreeing with the decision to present "revolutionary candidates" to the legislative elections.
 On 15–20 August 1954, the Ve intercontinental plenum of the CNT took place.
 A group called Entente anarchiste appeared, which was formed of militants who did not like the new ideological orientation that the OPB was giving the FCL seeing it was authoritarian and almost Marxist.
 The FCL lasted until 1956, just after participating in state legislative elections with ten candidates.
 This move alienated some members of the FCL and thus produced the end of the organization.
 A group of militants who disagreed with the FA turning into FCL reorganized a new Federation Anarchiste established in December 1953.
 This included those who formed L'Entente anarchiste, who joined the new FA and then dissolved L'Entente.
 The new base principles of the FA were written by the individualist anarchist Charles-Auguste Bontemps and the non-platformist anarcho-communist Maurice Joyeux which established an organization with a plurality of tendencies and autonomy of groups organized around synthesist principles.
-According to historian Cédric Guérin, "the unconditional rejection of Marxism became from that moment onwards an identity element of the new Federation Anarchiste".
-This was motivated in a significant part by the previous conflict with George Fontenis and his OPB.
+According to historian Cédric Guérin, the new Federation Anarchiste identity included the unconditional rejection of Marxism, motivated in significant part by the previous conflict with George Fontenis and his OPB.
+In the 1970s, the French Fédération Anarchiste evolved into a joining of the principles of synthesis anarchism and platformism.